-The Fund's investment objective is to achieve a combination of income and long-term capital appreciation, targeting a yearly average return of 2% (net of fees) in excess of the Euro Interbank Offered Rate (EURIBOR) over a rolling three year period.
+Investment Objectives The Fund's investment objective is to achieve a combination of income and long-term capital appreciation, targeting a yearly average return of 2% (net of fees) in excess of the Euro Interbank Offered Rate (EURIBOR) over a rolling three year period.
 The Fund aims to achieve its objective with an annualised volatility ranging, under normal market conditions, between 3% and 5%.
 There is no guarantee that the Fund will achieve its return objective, nor that it will remain within the aimed-for volatility range.

-The Fund intends to achieve its objective by actively managing direct and indirect exposure to equities, fixed income securities, collective investment schemes, cash and equivalents, as well as indirect exposure to "alternative" investments.
+Investment Policy The Fund intends to achieve its objective by actively managing direct and indirect exposure to equities, fixed income securities, collective investment schemes, cash and equivalents, as well as indirect exposure to "alternative" investments.

 The Fund invests directly or indirectly (through collective investment schemes, financial derivative instruments and structured products) in securities of issuers of any market capitalisation located anywhere in the world, including Emerging Markets.
-The Fund may have up to 40 % net long exposure directly or indirectly to equities and equity-related securities.
-The remaining net assets are normally invested directly or indirectly in debt securities (including lower rated or non-investment grade securities, defaulted debt securities, and convertible or contingent convertible securities.
+The Fund may have up to 40 % net long exposure directly or indirectly to equities and equityrelated securities.
+The remaining net assets are normally invested directly or indirectly in debt securities (including lower rated or non-investment grade securities, defaulted debt securities, and convertible or contingent convertible securities as well as distressed debt securities) as well as, up to 10%, in "alternative" asset classes such as real estate, infrastructure and commodities.
 Investments in contingent convertible securities are limited to 5% of the Fund's net assets.
 Exposure to assets classes such as equities will be determined on a net basis, taking the combined value of long and short exposures across all equity markets.
 Gross absolute exposure to equities may therefore exceed 40%.